mbenyoub/odoo_materialized_sql_view/README.rst

 Materialized SQL VIEW
 =====================

-This v7.0 odoo module, add utilities to manage materialized SQL view and necessary user interface to interact with.
+This odoo module, add utilities to manage materialized SQL view and necessary user interface to interact with.

+* Odoo v7 should used `default` branch
+* Odoo v8 should used `8.0` branch

 `Check the bot status
 <https://buildbot.anybox.fr/waterfall?category=pv-lead&category=pv-lead&category=pv-lead&reload=60>`_,